ericcornelissen/shescape/CONTRIBUTING.md

 Because compatibility tests need to run on all Node.js version back to v10.13.0, compatibility tests are written in CommonJS and run using [Mocha] (v9) and the built-in [assert package].

-### Property Testing

-Additionally, [property testing] with [fast-check] is used.
-All property test suites go into the `test/prop` folder.
-You can run the property tests using the command `npm run test:property`.

-After you make changes to the source, please consider running the property tests.
-Running property tests ensures the package works as expected for a wide variety of inputs, increasing confidence in its correctness.

 ### Fuzz Testing